harshalmore31/memori/docs/getting-started/quickstart.md

 /bin/echo "select * from memori_process_attribute" | /usr/bin/sqlite3 memori.db
 /bin/echo "select * from memori_knowledge_graph" | /usr/bin/sqlite3 memori.db
 ```

-You should see the AI respond to both questions, with the second response correctly recalling that your favorite color is blue!

 ## What Just Happened?